-The following excerpt sheds light on exercise of similar form of control: "Like I told you, my salary is delayed by six months or so, how could I manage my family without salary and for so many months.
-My wife was interested in bridal makeup during marriage season (she was not interested in studying) so, she requested to do a beautician course.
-After discussion with my parents, we helped her to take admission in a beautician training institute.
+A male data operator in the IT sector, while explaining the circumstances that led his wife to work, shed light on exercise of similar forms of control: "Like I told you, my salary was delayed by six months or so, how could I manage my family without salary and for so many months?
+My wife was interested in bridal makeup during marriage season (she was not interested in studying) so, she requested to pursue a beauticians' course.
+After a discussion with my parents, we helped her take admission at a beauticians' training institute.
 After a year's training, she started working at a nearby beauty center.
-It is because of her job we can save some amount regularly which we weren't able to do before", explained a male co-worker working as a data operator in IT sector while discussing what circumstances led his wife to work.
-Furthermore, AWWs are socially sanctioned because the occupation is rooted in care of children, pregnant women and their health.
-It is also a parttime role often closer to the place of residence.
-These conditions related to the nature of work and workplace operate to allow the norms about gender roles to persist.
+It is because of her job we can save some amount regularly, we weren't able to do that before."
+These conditions related to the nature of work and location of the workplace allow gender roles and norms to persist.
+For instance, Anganwadi work is socially sanctioned because the occupation is rooted in care of children, pregnant women and their health.
+It is also a part-time role, often closer to their place of residence.

-There is evidence that indicates a possible relationship between the economic status of the women participants, and them striving to earn supplementary income during their graduation.
-The research did not enquire about the social class of the participant but subjective reflection by participants during interviews suggested that women in WC were mostly first-generation working women from their respective families.
-Their supplementary income from part-time jobs enabled them to join the market in small ways like filling application forms, applying for courses and take entrance tests, etc., shifting the decision-making within the household away from the male providers.
+There is evidence that indicates a possible relationship between the economic status of women participants, and them striving to earn supplementary income during their graduation.
+The research did not enquire about the social class of the participants, but their subjective reflections during interviews suggested that women in WC sectors were mostly first-generation working women from their respective families.
+Their supplementary income from part-time jobs enabled them to join the market in small ways - filling application forms, applying for courses and take entrance tests, etc., - shifting the decision-making within the household away from the male providers.

-The barriers for entry to jobs in traditional roles such as, tutoring, Anganwadi center, part-time teaching, etc., are lower in contrast to formal jobs in the workforce because these conform to the prevalent social and gender norms, sometimes in naturalized care-based work and in others distress driven.
+The barriers for entry to jobs in traditional roles such as tutoring, Anganwadi center, part-time teaching, etc., are lower in contrast to formal jobs in the workforce.
+This is because these conform to the prevalent social and gender norms - in naturalized care-based work and in distress driven work.
 Usually, these TLs are also located closer to the women's residence.
 These role perceptions and constraints have led to creation of occupational segregations in the labor market.

-PARTICIPANT NARRATIVE 1
+PARTICIPANT

-Sana15 travels 3 hours every day from Shahdara to Noida to her workplace (approximately 30 kilometers one way).
-She works as a sales executive in a retail store in a prime location frequented by customers.
+Sana15 travels 3 hours every day, from Shahdara to Noida, to her workplace (approximately 30 kilometers one way).
+She works as a sales executive in a retail store at a prime location frequented by customers.
 Sana joined this store after two short stints of paid internships a year and a half ago.
-She was introduced to these workplaces by her training institute, WCSC.
-The WCSC is Delhi state-government skilling initiative, started in 2012.
-Training in retail is one of their four courses besides hospitality, digital marketing and finance.
+She was introduced to such workplaces by her training institute, WCSC.
+WCSC is a Delhi government skilling initiative, which began in 2012.
+Training in retail is one of the four courses available with them, besides hospitality, digital marketing and finance.
 Sana delightfully described her training and mentorship experience.
-She learned about the center when it was brought to her notice by her father who insisted that she should give this a shot after she graduated.
-Her first choice was finance, but she did not qualify in two subsequent selection rounds and thereafter, decided to join retail.
-The deciding factor to continue her training with WCSC, albeit a different course, was due to testimonies of good placements from the alumni.
+She learned about the center when it was brought to her notice by her father, who insisted that she should give this a shot after she graduated.
+Her first choice was finance, but she did not qualify in two subsequent selection rounds, and thereafter, decided to join retail.
+A deciding factor for Sana to continue training with WCSC, though with a different course, was the alumni's testimonies of good placement post the course.